wiseaidev/truth-guard/README.md

 </div>

-A Fully Async-based ML model API.
+A Fully Async-based ML Fake news detection API.

+## NoteBook

+- Download [GoogleNews-vectors-negative300.bin.gz](https://drive.google.com/u/0/uc?id=0B7XkCwpI5KDYNlNUTTlSS21pQmM) for the **LSTM** model and move it into the `notebook` directory.
+- Download [the dataset from kaggle](https://www.kaggle.com/datasets/stevenpeutz/misinformation-fake-news-text-dataset-79k?resource=download) and move it into the `notebook/data-set` directory.

 ## Development Requirements